Sign in options

 SAML options

-If you'd like to fine tune permissions and security, you can implement your own SSO using SAML technology.
-SAML requires some additional setup, which is outlined in the documents linked below.
-For SAML, we offer the following providers:
+If you'd like to fine tune permissions and security, your organization can implement SAML SSO.
+For SAML, we have created guides for the following identity providers (IdPs):

 Enforce SSO type

-Admins can require users to sign in with a specific type of SSO.
-Go to Settings > Workspace Settings > Enforce SSO.
-You then can choose between Google, Microsoft or SAML.
-Once you choose, users won't be able to login through email or any other means.
-If they attempt to, it will redirect them to the type that you've specified.
+Workspace admins have the option to enforce SSO with a specific identity provider (IdP).
+In Settings > Workspace Settings > Enforce SSO, a workspace admin can enforce Google OAuth, Microsoft OAuth, or SAML.
+Once chosen, users will not be able to login through email or another IdP.
+If they attempt to, they will be redirected to the type that you've specified.

 Last updated